-Students providing direct service typically go to a site in the community and do an activity at that site on a regular basis (eg, once or twice weekly).
+Students provide direct service by going to a site in the community and do an activity on a regular basis (eg, once or twice weekly).

 In class, students reflect on how the activity meets community needs and service-learning program goals.

 Examples: Sociology/Chemistry/History/(other) students tutor K-12 students in the Palolo Pipeline Program.
 Creative Writing students plan and implement weekly activities with elders in the community and write found poetry from their words.

 Indirect Service: completion of a deliverable for an agency